 While you could buy a ready to go pumpkin from the grocery store, it’s a lot more fun to make the trip to one of the many St. Louis area farms that offer pick-your-own patches.
 Not only do they present a beautiful backdrop for choosing the perfect pumpkin, but most of these patches have a variety of family friendly activities and entertainment.
 Read on for the best St. Louis are pumpkin patches to explore no matter which side of the river you are on.

-* Post has been updated for 2022 but please check websites or Facebook pages for each patch before you go for up to date information.
+* Post has been updated for 2023 but please check websites or Facebook pages for each location before you visit for up to date information.

 Best Pumpkin Patches on the Missouri Side

 Bloomsdale family fun farm south of the city is sure to be a hit for the whole family.
 Attractions include a corn maze, rides, petting zoo, photo ops, tire pyramid, pumpkin house, bubble barn, jumping pillow, hay pyramid, duck derby, hiking trails, sunflowers, apple cannon, smores, and pumpkin patch.
 They even have special dino dig events on select weekends.

 The farm is open Sept 23-October 29.
 Hours are Saturday- Sunday 10 a.m.-6 p.m.

 Admission is $24.95 at the gate or $20.95 online

 This beautiful farm in Eureka offers a huge variety of activities and is open for the year.
 Brookdale’s 17-acre corn maze is the largest in St. Louis.
 They also feature a pumpkin patch, petting zoo, pony rides, low ropes course, life-size games, inflatables, cow train, corn pit, playground, pumpkin cannon and more.
 If you are looking for something scarier, they also offer a haunted hay ride and corn maze.